-Before the preparatory signal, PW and Julie (PL) were approaching Solution (S), on starboard tack, on converging courses.
+Facts and Decision of the Protest Committee Before the preparatory signal, PW and Julie (PL) were approaching Solution (S), on starboard tack, on converging courses.
 All three were relatively large boats.
 The wind was very light, and all boats were moving slowly, but S somewhat faster than the others.
 At position 2, about one minute after the preparatory signal, PW attempted to tack but lost way and was head to wind when S, having held her course until she was about eight feet from PW, then turned to port about 60 degrees to avoid contact with PW.
 The drastic turn by S to avoid PW resulted in a collision between S and PL; otherwise PL would have passed well to leeward of S. There was ample room for S to pass astern of PW and to windward of PL without causing PL to change course.
 S attempted to do so and hailed PL that she was turning to starboard.
-However S failed to respond to her helm and hit PL amidships at approximately right angles.

-S protested PW and PL under rule 10 (On Opposite Tacks), and PL protested S for breaking rule 16.1 by changing course and failing to give PL room to keep clear.
+However S failed to respond to her helm and hit PL amidships at approximately right angles causing no damage or injury.
+S protested PW and PL for breaking rule 10 (On Opposite Tacks), and PL protested S for breaking rule 16.1 by changing course and failing to give PL room to keep clear.
 The protest committee disqualified PW for breaking rule 10, disqualified S for breaking rule 16.1, and dismissed S's protest against PL.
 S appealed.

-The association appeals committee reversed the decision of the protest committee with respect to S and PL, reinstated S, and disqualified PL for breaking rule 10.
+Decision of the Association Appeals Committee The association appeals committee reversed the decision of the protest committee with respect to S and PL, reinstated S, and disqualified PL for breaking rule 10.
 PL appealed.

-PL was under no obligation to foresee that S would be unable to reverse course, particularly in view of S's hail that she was turning to starboard.
-Furthermore, it is doubtful that PL could have avoided the collision by changing her course after it became apparent to her that a collision was imminent.
+Decision of the Appeals Committee PL was under no obligation to foresee that S would be unable to reverse course, particularly in view of S's hail that she was turning to starboard.
+Furthermore, it is doubtful that PL could have avoided the collision by changing her course after it became clear to her that S was not giving her room to keep clear (see rule 14).
 Indeed, the facts do not disclose any failure on PL's part to act as required by the rules.
 When S bore away to avoid PW, she changed course so as to prevent PL from keeping clear, breaking rule 16.1.
-However, rule 64.1(a) gives recognition to extenuating circumstances, by providing for the exoneration of a boat that was compelled to break a rule.
+However, rule 43.1(a) gives recognition to extenuating circumstances by exonerating boats that are compelled to break a rule.
 The principle is that the boat that caused the trouble should be penalized, rather than some other boat (often referred to as the innocent victim).
 While S might have changed course before she did, she was under no obligation, in the circumstances, to foresee sooner that PW would not clear her.
-Inasmuch as S's change of course and the subsequent collision between S and PL were the direct consequences of PW's breach of rule 10, S and PL were entitled to be exonerated under rule 64.1(a).
-Because it was not reasonably possible for S to avoid the collision, she did not break rule 14.
+Inasmuch as S's change of course and the subsequent collision between S and PL were the direct consequences of PW's breach of rule 10, S is exonerated by rule 43.1(a) for her breach of rule 16.1, and PL is exonerated by both rule 43.1(a) and 43.1(b) for her breach of rule 10.
+Because it was not reasonably possible for S or PL to avoid the collision, neither boat broke rule 14.
 PL's appeal is upheld.
 The decisions of both the association appeals committee and the protest committee with respect to S and PL are changed.
 PL is reinstated in her finishing place, S is exonerated, and PW remains disqualified.
 August 1958